Supply Chain Management (3cr)

 Assessment criteria, excellent (5)

-There are special merits in completing the tasks and they are extensive and thorough.
+There are special merits in completing the assignments and they are extensive and thorough.
 The student identifies critical success factors, understands theories and presents their findings with justification.
 Able to see areas for improvement and is a critical thinker.
 Can analyze cause-and-effect relationships and handles things insightfully.
 High-quality background material has been searched for, found and its use is justified.

 90-100% of total points: 5